-The AD9520 can be put into a power-down condition by pulling the \overline{PD} pin low.
-Power-down turns off most of the functions and currents inside the AD9520.
-The chip remains in this power-down state until \overline{PD} is brought back to logic high.
-When taken out of power-down mode, the AD9520 returns to the settings programmed into its registers prior to the power-down, unless the registers are changed by new programming while the \overline{PD} pin is held low.
+The $\overline{AD}$ 9522 can be put into a power-down condition by pulling the $\overline{PD}$ pin low.
+Power-down turns off most of the functions and currents inside the AD9522.
+The chip remains in this power-down state until $\overline{PD}$ is brought back to logic high.
+When taken out of power-down mode, the AD9522 returns to the settings programmed into its registers prior to the power-down, unless the registers are changed by new programming while the $\overline{PD}$ pin is held low.

-Powering down the chip shuts down the currents on the chip, except for the bias current necessary to maintain the LVPECL outputs in a safe shutdown mode.
-The LVPECL bias currents are needed to protect the LVPECL output circuitry from damage that can be caused by certain termination and load configurations when tristated.
+Powering down the chip shuts down the currents on the chip.
 Because this is not a complete power-down, it can be called sleep mode.
-The AD9520 contains special circuitry to prevent runt pulses on the outputs when the chip is entering or exiting sleep mode.
+The AD9522 contains special circuitry to prevent runt pulses on the outputs when the chip is entering or exiting sleep mode.

-When the AD9520 is in a \overline{PD} power-down, the chip is in the following state:
+When the AD9522 is in a $\overline{PD}$ power-down, the chip is in the following state:

-- The PLL is off (asynchronous power-down). - The VCO is off. - The CLK input buffer is off, but the CLK input dc bias circuit is on. - In differential mode, the reference input buffer is off, but the dc bias circuit is still on. - In singled-ended mode, the reference input buffer is off, and the dc bias circuit is off.

-- All dividers are off.

-- All CMOS outputs are tristated.

-- All LVPECL outputs are in safe off mode.

-- The serial control port is active, and the chip responds to commands.
+- The PLL is off (asynchronous power-down). - The VCO is off. - The CLK input buffer is off, but the CLK input dc bias circuit is on - In differential mode, the reference input buffer is off, but the dc bias circuit is still on. - In singled-ended mode, the reference input buffer is off, and the dc bias circuit is off. - All dividers are off. - All CMOS outputs are tristated. - All LVDS outputs are in power-down (high impedance) mode. - The serial control port is active, and the chip responds to commands.